 If you thought warming up and stretching is the same thing, you are in for a surprise.
 A warmup raises the temperature within the muscle you’re using.
-It may contain static/dynamic stretching.
+It may contain static or dynamic stretching.
 An increased temperature in the core makes muscle more flexible, increases range of motion around joints and leads to better performance in explosive movements.

 It has been suggested by research that dynamic stretching betters sprinting and jumping while static stretching can obstruct these activities.
 The effects of warming and stretching on lifting performance needs further research, but it is known for good that a warmup can increase the range of motion which in turn improves flexibility.
 If your muscles are inflexible, and you lift heavy weights with them, you stand the risk of injuries like sprains and strains.